-Objective of the EMBL Archive
+Vision for and mission of the EMBL Archive

-§2 of the EMBL Archive - Terms of Reference (2017)
+§2 of the EMBL Archive - Terms of Reference (2020)

 The EMBL Archive has established an Oral Histories programme.
 This programme gathers interviews that, together, capture the development, history and ongoing missions and achievements of EMBL, its people and the European molecular biology landscape.